NextEra Energy Inc. (NEE) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for NEE is $94.21, which is $16.26 above than the current price.
-The public float for NEE is 1.98B, and at present, short sellers hold a 0.79% of that float.
-The average trading volume of NEE on April 13, 2023 was 9.41M shares.
+The average price recommended by analysts for NextEra Energy Inc. (NEE) is $94.93, which is $16.11 above the current market price.
+The public float for NEE is 1.98B and currently, short sellers hold a 0.68% of that float.
+On April 20, 2023, NEE’s average trading volume was 9.34M shares.

 NEE’s Market Performance

-NEE stock saw an increase of 1.85% in the past week, with a monthly gain of 7.23% and a quarterly increase of -7.04%.
-The volatility ratio for the week is 1.37%, and the volatility levels for the last 30 days are 1.89% for NextEra Energy Inc. (NEE).
-The simple moving average for the last 20 days is 3.05% for NEE’s stock, with a simple moving average of -2.62% for the last 200 days.
+NEE stock saw an increase of 0.45% in the past week, with a monthly gain of 3.91% and a quarterly increase of -5.80%.
+The volatility ratio for the week is 1.36%, and the volatility levels for the last 30 days are 1.69% for NextEra Energy Inc. (NEE).
+The simple moving average for the past 20 days is 2.54% for NEE’s stock, with a -2.22% simple moving average for the past 200 days.

 Analysts’ Opinion of NEE